 Attending a film school will give you a creative environment because you will meet like-minded people there.
-You will interact with a lot of people from Film Industry and moreover Film Schools have the top notch equipment which you will be using while learning the art.
+You will interact with a lot of people from the Film Industry and moreover, Film Schools have the top notch equipment which you will be using while learning the art.

 As Anurag Kashyap said ‘Film Making is the only art that costs you money.’
 So it’s a good idea to invest your time and money in a Film School to learn the art of Film Making.
-We make a list of the Top 5 Film Schools in India and it will definitely help you taking a decision.
+We make a list of the Top 6 Film Schools in India and it will definitely help you take a decision.

 The main campus is located at Andheri (East), Mumbai and various admission centers are located in major cities like Delhi, Pune, Mumbai, Lucknow, Hyderabad, Jaipur, Jabalpur, Patna, Chandigarh, Bhubneshwar.

 ICE been rated among ”The 10 Best Media & Mass Communication Institute for 2018” by knowledge review magazine.
 ICE provides placement support to all its students across all streams through a dedicated placements committee and also provides scholarships to dedicated and deserving students who cannot afford the courses.

 2. Film and Television Institute of India (Pune)